 0% APR cards require good to excellent credit

-> Why do credit card issuers require a high credit score for these types of cards?
-Lenders want to make sure that you won’t default on your credit card debt, especially since they are offering you several months of zero interest on your purchases.
-If you make purchases and fail to pay them off, the credit card company could take a financial loss — which is why these lenders want to ensure that the best 0 percent intro APR cards only go to consumers who are likely to pay them back.
+But why do credit card issuers require a high credit score for these types of cards?
+Well, lenders want to make sure that you won’t default on your credit card debt, especially since they are offering you several months of zero interest on your purchases.
+If you make purchases and fail to pay them off, the credit card company could take a financial loss.

-> Alternatives to 0% APR cards
+Alternatives to 0% APR cards

 If you have a fair credit score and a large purchase coming up, consider applying for a low-interest card.
 Many of today’s best low-interest credit cards are available to people with fair to excellent credit, giving you the option to carry a balance without accruing high interest charges.